 KitchenAid Cold Brew Coffee Maker (Full Immersion Method)

 One of my favorite cold brew coffee makers is the latest offering from no other than KitchenAid.
-The KitchenAid unit is a cold coffee maker that is super easy to use, it has a built-in filter, and a tap and fits snugly inside of your fridge; what's better than having cold brew on tap!
-If you want to know more about his brew make sure you head on over to my full review which can be found here.
+The KitchenAid unit is a cold coffee maker that is super easy to use, it has a built-in filter, and a tap and fits snugly inside of your fridge; what’s better than having cold brew on tap!
+If you want to know more about his brew make sure you read my full KitchenAid Cold Brew Coffee Maker review.